WGLab/PennCNV/docs/user-guide/affy.md

 **Genome-wide 5.0 array**

 For genome-wide 5.0 arrays, the command line is slightly different.
-First download the CDF and model files for GW5 array from http://www.affymetrix.com/Auth/support/downloads/library_files/genomewidesnp5_libraryfile_rev1.zip and http://www.affymetrix.com/Auth/support/downloads/library_files/GenomeWideSNP_5.r2.zip.
+First download the CDF and model files for GW5 array from Affymetrix (now ThermoFisher) website above.
 Then save decompressed files to the lib/ directory.
 There are several CDF files but we will need to use the GenomeWideSNP_5.Full.r2.cdf file.
 The genotype calling can be done using a command like this:

 ```
 [kai@cc ~/]$ apt-probeset-genotype -c lib/GenomeWideSNP_5.Full.r2.cdf --chrX-snps lib/GenomeWideSNP_5.Full.chrx --read-models-brlmmp lib/GenomeWideSNP_5.models -a brlmm-p --out-dir apt --cel-files listfile